 Abiquiu Elementary school has an obligation to provide a safe and secure learning environment for the school community, which includes students, staff, and volunteers.
-Parents, students and school employees have identified safety, order, respect and high academic standards as their top focus areas.
-We believe that all students and school staff have the right to teach and learn in schools that are safe, orderly, and drug-free and to meet this goal of positive learning communities; Abiquiu Elementary School has adopted CHARACTER COUNTS!
-The Six Pillars of Character, Trustworthiness, respect, responsibility, fairness, caring and citizenship.
+Parents, students and school employees have identified safety, respect and high academic standards as their top focus areas.
+We believe that all students and school staff have the right to teach and learn in schools that are safe, inviting, and drug-free.
+Abiquiu Elementary fosters an academic environment where students and teachers are encouraged to set high educational goals which will help students prepare for their future beyond our school walls.

-Parents and Families!
+Parents and Families.
 You are very important to us and your child's development.
-Once the students leave the classroom, it is you who continues to help encourage and support the child in the learning process.
-This is the only way they can achieve the success they deserve.
+Once the students leave the classroom, it is you who continues to help encourage and support your child in the learning process.
+This is the only way our learners can achieve the success they deserve.

 Carlos F. Vigil Middle School offers a unique learning environment that embraces diversity and fosters personal growth and excellence.We are located in the beautiful Espanola Valley and serve students from eleven elementary schools with our surrounding communities.
 At Carlos F. Vigil Middle School all students and staff join forces to embrace challenging opportunities that support academic, physical and emotional success.
 Currently there are 264 seventh graders and 295 eighth graders.